 Note: Please examine specimen collection and transportation supplies to be sure they do not include expired containers.

 Red-top tube: Contains no anticoagulant or preservative.

 Use: Serum or clotted whole blood.
-Serum must be separated from cells within two hours of venipuncture.
+Serum must be separated from cells within 45 minutes to two hours depending on the test(s).
+Please refer to the specimen requirements for the test(s) of interest available in the Directory of Services.
 Send serum in a plastic transport tube.

 Mottled red/gray-top, gold-top, or cherry red-top (gel-barrier) tube: Contains clot activator and gel for separating serum from cells, but not anticoagulant.
 Do not use gel-barrier tubes to submit specimens for therapeutic drug monitoring.
 Always check the test description to determine whether a gel-barrier tube is acceptable.

 Use: Serum, may be used for assays requiring serum unless otherwise stated.
 Separate serum from cells within within 45 minutes to two hours depending on the test(s).
 Please refer to the specimen requirements for the test(s) of interest available in the Directory of Services.
 Serum may be sent in the centrifuge tube with an intact barrier (correct separation upon centrifugation) between cells and serum or in a plastic transport tube.
 If specimen is centrifuged before clotting is complete, a fibrin clot will form on top of the cell.
 This finding is frequent in hemolyzed specimens.
 Also, the gel barrier may not be intact and could cause improper separation of serum and cells, possibly affecting test results.